PM spoke with Manchester United chief but did not discuss Super League – No 10

 “You can see from the words and actions from the PM and the Culture Secretary (Oliver Dowden) that set out our objections.”

-Before the No 10 briefing, Labour’s Jo Stevens said Mr Johnson needed to explain exactly what had transpired during Mr Woodward’s visit.
+Before the No 10 briefing, Labour’s Jo Stevens said Johnson needed to explain exactly what had transpired during Woodward’s visit.

 The shadow culture secretary said: “The public has a right to know what exactly was promised to Manchester United by both officials and the Prime Minister.